kondratyevd/hmumu-coffea/README.md

 ![Nanoaod](https://github.com/kondratyevd/hmumu-coffea/actions/workflows/nanoaod.yml/badge.svg)
 ![Delphes](https://github.com/kondratyevd/hmumu-coffea/actions/workflows/delphes.yml/badge.svg)

+⚠️⚠️⚠️ The framework development moved to a new repository: [Run3HmmAnalysis/copperhead](https://github.com/Run3HmmAnalysis/copperhead) ⚠️⚠️⚠️

+---

 The framework was originally designed for the [search for the Higgs boson decays into two muons](https://inspirehep.net/literature/1815813) with the CMS detector at the Large Hadron Collider.
 The published results in the channel targeting the VBF Higgs production mode were reproduced with 1% precision.

 Currently the framework is under development to integrate both of the main Higgs production modes (ggH and VBF), and predict the sensitivity of the CMS H→µµ analysis in LHC Run 3 and at HL-LHC.